Warning: quite a long post. Skipping it might bring consequences that are as bad as skipping your vocab lessons.

 15. A thank you and some words of encouragement

 I’m feeling like I’m turning this into a bigger thing than it actually is.
 However, I can’t end this without thanking the people from this community.
 You guys know who you are.
 Even though it took me more than 3 months to get around myself to start writing this, during that time people would come to this thread or PM me in order to motivate me into writing this.
 I never asked for encouragement, but your guys were there, more than once.
 So thank you.
 This is precisely the advice I’ve got for you reading this: be part of the community.
-Remember that we’re all like-minded people, we all have the common passion for the Japanese language.
+Remember that we’re all like-minded people, we all have a common passion for the Japanese language.

 In a world where #dog has 38 times more tags than #human on Instagram, we forget that even though animals are incredible, humans are as beautiful.
 I’ve found amazing people (a partner too ) in this community that I’ll be sure to keep for years to come.